metacpan/metacpan-cpan-extracted/distros/E/Excel-Writer-XLSX-Simple-Tabs/README.md

 # DESCRIPTION

 This is a simple wrapper around Excel::Writer::XLSX that creates tabs for data.
-It is ment to be simple not full featured.
+It is meant to be simple not full featured.
 I use this package to export data from the [DBIx::Array](https://metacpan.org/pod/DBIx::Array) sqlarrayarrayname method which is an array of array references where the first array is the column headings.

 # USAGE